Cell Sorting Protocol

 - Begin sort: 1 cell per well across all 384 wells

-- Repeat steps 5 and 6 for additional plates
+- Repeat steps 3–7 for additional plates

 5. Outgrowth

-- Incubate sorted plates at 37 °C for 12–16 hours (overnight)
+- Incubate sorted plates at 37 °C for 17 hours, without shaking (important for observing single colonies at well bottom)

 Determining Sort Scale